Advantages and Disadvantages of Electric Cars: A Detailed Analysis

 1.4 Incentives and Benefits

-• Government and regional incentives: Many countries and regions offer tax breaks, bonuses, or eco-incentives for those who purchase electric cars.
+Government and regional incentives: Several countries and local authorities offer tax reliefs, bonuses, or eco-incentives to people buying electric cars.

 1.5 Driving Experience

-• High comfort: The absence of vibrations and the low noise of the electric motor greatly enhance onboard comfort.
+High comfort: The total lack of vibrations and the very low noise of the electric motor are the reasons, without doubt, for the high comfort on board.

 2.1 Limited Range